YottaDB/YDBDoc/ProgGuide/isv.rst

    YDB>halt
    $

-The SET command attempts to change the value of $ZGBLDIR to test.gld.
+The SET command attempts to change the value of $ZGBLDIR to :code:`test.gld`.
 Because the file does not exist, YottaDB reports an error and does not change the value of $ZGBLDIR.

 To facilitate application migration to YottaDB from other M implementations (for example to convert UCI and VOL specifications to global directories) in the environment specification, YottaDB provides an :ref:`interface to translate strings to global directory filenames <opt-ydb-gbldir-xltn-fac>`.
 With the exception of the function name, this facility is identical to that :ref:`used for extended references <opt-ydb-env-xltn-fac>`.